Stewart leads US to semis with 79-55 win over Australia

+SAITAMA, Japan (AP) — Breanna Stewart and the U.S. women played their best basketball of the Tokyo Games, putting on a dominant performance that team has been known for over the years en route to winning six consecutive Olympic gold medals.

-SAITAMA, Japan (AP) — Breanna Stewart scored 20 of her 23 points in the first half to help the U.S. beat Australia 79-55 on Wednesday in the quarterfinals.
+The Seattle Storm star was a big reason why the Americans were so impressive, scoring 20 of her 23 points in the first half as the U.S. routed the Aussies 79-55 Wednesday in the quarterfinals.

 The Americans will face Serbia on Friday in the semifinals looking to advance to their seventh consecutive gold medal game.
 The Serbians, who won the bronze medal in the 2016 Rio Games, rallied to beat China 77-70 in the quarterfinals.

-For the first time since getting together about three weeks ago the U.S. looked like the dominant team that’s won the last six gold medals and 53 consecutive games in the Olympics dating back to the 1992 Barcelona Games.
+For the first time since getting together about three weeks ago the U.S. looked like the team that’s won 53 consecutive games in the Olympics dating back to the 1992 Barcelona Games.

-“Knockout rounds brings out a certain intensity about a team and that played a huge role in it,” Sue Bird said.
+“Knockout rounds brings out a certain intensity about a team and that played a huge role in it,” said Sue Bird, who had nine points and five assists.
 “It’s do or die at this point.
 That helps.
 I do think we subtly have been taking steps in the right direction and getting better.
-We’re trending in the right direction and getting more comfortable.”
+We’re trending in the right direction and getting more comfortable.”.

-During the pool games the U.S. got of to slow starts, trailing after the first quarter in each contest.
+During the pool games the U.S. got off to slow starts, trailing after the first quarter in each contest.
 Stewart made sure that wouldn’t happen against Australia.
 Trailing 5-2, she scored seven consecutive points to start a 19-1 run.
 The Americans led 26-12 after the opening quarter as Australia had 10 turnovers in the period.

+“The way she did it inside-outside, she was unconscious,” U.S. coach Dawn Staley said.
+“She took great shots and was efficient.
+We knew Stewie can score, but it was her defensive effort.
+She chased those guards around, something she doesn’t do a whole lot.
+Deflections, blocked shots, made plays. super proud of the all around effort she gave us.”

 Australia was able to get within nine in the second quarter before the U.S. closed the half with a 20-8 run to go up 48-27.